Coronavirus: IIT-Madras temporarily shuts down after 71 people test positive since December 1

 “We saw sporadic admissions, but when a group of people were admitted on Saturday, we alerted [the] officials,” a senior doctor at the Guindy hospital said.
 “Most patients are recovering well.”

-IIT Madras Director Bhaskar Ramamurthi said they have consulted civic authorities to test all the 774 students on the campus.
+IIT-Madras Director Bhaskar Ramamurthi said they have consulted civic authorities to test all the 774 students on the campus.
 In a statement, Ramamurthi said that the institute was functioning at a limited capacity, with 10% of students staying in hostels.
 He said that research scholars who were conducting experimental work and project staff were still on the campus.

 “An SoP [standard operating procedure] is in place to determine how many scholars and project staff can work safely in each lab based on its size, ventilation etc,” the institute said, according to NDTV.
 “Research scholars who wished to return earlier were permitted to do so if they were willing to stay off campus similar to project staff, till their turn came to be accepted in the hostels, and provided their lab could accommodate them.”